June 8 to June 25, 2020

-The next two days will be spent acclimating and visiting various UNESCO World Heritage sites, including the famed Monkey Temple.
+The next two days will be spent acclimating and visiting various UNESCO World Heritage sites, along with the Shechen Monastery.
 After this introduction to Nepali culture, the group will drive to Salleri, a village in the remote Solukhumbu region.
-For the next eight days, they will stay at a hostel TSW built for 40 girls pursuing their university education.
-The home was constructed using eco-friendly and earthquake resistant building techniques that left it undamaged by the earthquakes that occurred in April and May of 2015.
-However, 15,000 schools across the country were damaged.
-In response, the group will help construct a new earthquake resistant school in Salleri.
-Because only 45% of Nepali women are literate, a primary focus of TSW’s work is increasing girls’ access to education as a means to empower the next generation of female Nepali leaders.
+After they arrive, they will settle into a guesthouse in Salleri near the project site.
+During their stay, the group will spend their nights at The Small World’s volunteer guest house, which was constructed using eco-friendly and earthquake resistant building techniques.
+However, 15,000 classrooms across the country were damaged, and thousands of Nepalis lost their homes.
+In response, the group will help construct a new earthquake resistant home for 100 children who were displaced by the earthquakes.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.

-This course culminates in a four or five day Himalayan trek through strikingly beautiful mountainous terrain.
+This course includes four or five days of Himalayan trekking through strikingly beautiful mountainous terrain.
 Students carry small packs during this adventure, so it is critical that participants actively prepare prior to travel so they are physically fit.

-For most of the course, the group will stay at a hostel for young women finishing their education in Salleri.
-During the trek, the students will sleep either in tents or family-owned guesthouses.
+While in Salleri, the group will stay at The Small World’s volunteer guesthouse.
+During the trek, the students will sleep in guesthouses.

-After a couple days in Kathmandu, the group will spend two days driving to the village of Salleri where they will spend a majority of their time.
-At the conclusion of the trek, they will also have a shorter drive back to Kathmandu.
+After a couple days in Kathmandu, the group will spend a day driving to the Solukhumbu district where they will spend a majority of their time.
+At the conclusion of the trek, they will also drive back to Kathmandu.

-Although the group will spend a lot of time with the girls and young woman at TSW’s hostel in Salleri, they do not stay in the homes of individual families.
+The group will spend time with the girls and young women at TSW’s dorm in Salleri.
+They will also stay at volunteer guesthouses on the nights of their treks.

-In addition to spending the first and last days of the course in the major city of Kathmandu, most of the days will be spent in the small village of Salleri.
-The group will also explore several remote villages during their trek.
+In addition to spending the first and last days of the course in the major city of Kathmandu, most of the days will be spent in rural Solokhumbu region.
+The group will also visit several remote villages during their trek.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Nepal program from the important viewpoint of our students.